ChameleonCloud/docs/source/technical/kvm.rst

 .. figure:: kvm/new_launchaccess.png

-Select an SSH keypair that will be inserted into your virtual machine.
-You will need to select a keypair here to be able to access an instance created from one of the public images Chameleon provides.
+Select an SSH key pair that will be inserted into your virtual machine.
+You will need to select a key pair here to be able to access an instance created from one of the public images Chameleon provides.
 These images are not configured with a default root password and you will not be able to log in to them without configuring an SSH key.